 Is Paint And Primer In One Any Good?

 Paint and primer in one are good to use if you don’t have a primer.
 Ideally, you want to use a primer and then your paint.
-The primer is thicker and acts as a glue to make the paint stick to the smooth bare metal.
+The primer is thicker and acts as glue to make the paint stick to the smooth bare metal.

 Paint has scrub and heat resistance, UV protection, sheen, and other characteristics.
 Without a separate priming stage, in time the paint will chip, flake, burn, or come off without a primer to adhere to the well-prepped metal.

 Can I Use Hammerite Paint On Brake Calipers?

 Yes, you can use Hammerite paint on brake calipers.
-Though, it is not a long-term solution as it is not designed for outdoor high-temperature conditions.
+Though, it is not a long-term solution as it is not specifically designed for outdoor high-temperature conditions.
 With time it will fade, crack, or peel.
 Expect Hammerite paint and equivalents to last between 6 months to 2 years depending on weather conditions.

 Are Caliper Covers Lame?